softwarespot/jquery-handlebars/README.md

     </script>
 ```
 The plugin will basically take care of compiling the template (if it hasn't been done already), mark in the DOM that it's a template by wrapping in a div with a data-* attribute (`data-jquery-handlebars`) and append to the content element.
 How easier could it be?
-It could probably even make you a sandwich if it wanted to =)
+It could probably even make you a sandwich if it wanted to!

 ## How to install

-If you use bower, then just copy and paste the following command to the shell window. { **Note:** jQuery-handlebars was already taken =( }
+If you use bower, then just copy and paste the following command to the shell window. (**Note:** jQuery-handlebars was already taken)
 ```shell
 	bower install jquery-handlarbars2
 ```